Targeted Regularization for Causal Effect Estimation with Exponential Dispersion Family Outcomes: Introduction

-However, while the above NNs-based estimators \cite{shi2019adapting, nie2021vcnet} have made significant progress, they primarily focus on continuous outcomes, implicitly making Gaussian distribution assumption.
+However, while the above NNs-based estimators \citep{shi2019adapting, nie2021vcnet} have made significant progress, they primarily focus on continuous outcomes, implicitly making Gaussian distribution assumption.
 Therefore, these estimators fail to address the binary or count outcomes, which are very common in real-world applications.
 For example, in social media advertising, platforms like Instagram show targeted ads to users (treatment) and track whether those users ultimately purchase the advertised product (binary outcome).
-Although \cite{gao2022estimatingheterogeneoustreatmenteffects} introduce DINA (Difference In Natural pArameters) to quantify the causal effect of exponential family outcomes, their extended R-learner framework is limited to the partially linear assumption.
+Although \citep{gao2022estimatingheterogeneoustreatmenteffects} introduce DINA (Difference In Natural pArameters) to quantify the treatment effect of exponential family outcomes, their extended R-learner framework is limited to the partially linear assumption.

-To address these limitations, we propose an end-to-end NN-based estimator for exponential family outcomes.
-To the best of our knowledge, although canonical(natural) parameters have been used to quantify causal effects for exponential family outcomes in \cite{gao2022estimatingheterogeneoustreatmenteffects}, how to design targeted regularization for neural networks to correct bias for it still remains unexplored.
+To address these limitations, we propose an end-to-end NN-based estimator for Exponential Dispersion Families (EDF).
+Although canonical (natural) parameters have been used to quantify causal effects for exponential family outcomes in \citep{gao2022estimatingheterogeneoustreatmenteffects}, how to design targeted regularization for NNs to correct bias is still remains unexplored.
 Following this direction, we must first derive and understand what the bias term is before we construct the debiased and doubly robust estimator.
-To achieve this, we first introduce the von Mises expansion of Average Dose function of Canonical Functions (ADCF) to identify the first-order bias term for plug-in estimator, which inspires us how to construct a doubly robust estimator by subtracting the estimated first-order bias term and analyze its asymptotic properties.
-Leveraging the above theoretical findings, we generalize targeted regularization for exponential family outcomes using the doubly robust estimator.
-Our contributions can be summarized as follows: \begin{enumerate} \item We derive the efficient influence function of the ADCF through von Mises expansion to characterize the first-order bias, which enables us to construct a doubly robust estimator with good asymptotic properties. \item Building on the above findings, we develop a NN-based estimator for ADCF by generalizing functional targeted regularization to exponential familiy outcomes, and provide the corresponding convergence rate. \item We validate our proposed estimator using synthetic and semi-synthetic data, achieving state-of-the-art results. \end{enumerate}
+However, to the best of our knowledge, the existing literature has not addressed bias correction through targeted regularization for Average Dose function of Canonical Functions (ADCF).
+To achieve this, we first introduce the von Mises expansion of ADCF to identify the first-order bias term for plug-in estimator, which inspires us how to targeted regularization for exponential dispersion family outcomes and analyze its asymptotic properties.
+Leveraging the above theoretical findings, we generalize using the doubly robust estimator.